-Our Fall 2021 Contest will begin on September 1, 2021.
-The deadline for submitting a letter for this round is December 15, 2021.
+Our Spring 2022 Contest will begin on February 1, 2022.
+The deadline for submitting a letter for this round is June 1, 2022.

 The Letters Project, a groundbreaking program developed by The Jewish Community Relations Council of Minnesota and the Dakotas (JCRC), addresses the need for an honest and thoughtful reckoning with the dual narratives at the heart of the Israeli-Palestinian conflict.
 It answers the question our youth are posing: “Why was I never told the Palestinian narrative?”

 The program is centered around Yossi Klein Halevi’s book Letters to my Palestinian Neighbor; With an Extensive Epilogue of Palestinian Responses.
 We chose this book because we feel it is the right tool: dual narratives, readable, combines a love for Israel and empathy for Palestinians and is accessible to an enormous range of readers.
 The Letters Project creates a meaningful opportunity to explore the complexity of the Israeli-Palestinian conflict from a place of deep and profound Zionism, to find one’s own voice, and to hear different perspectives.

 As well, we are welcoming participants beyond the Jewish community.
 Several high school classes studying this topic have already joined The Letters Project and we welcome more.
 The Letters Project creates a dynamic space for facilitating dialogue across differences, opening students’ eyes to diverse narratives in history.

 To be eligible for the contest, the writer:

 - Must live in the US or its territories or the District of Columbia and be 14 years of age or older.